transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 Attempt to link your cluster again.
 If it continues to fail, you should [Contact Support](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases).

-## Console unable to connect to cluster components after deployment
+## Why is my console unable to connect to cluster components after deployment?
 {: #ibp-v2-troubleshooting-deployment-ingress}
 {: troubleshoot}
 {: support}